maxzvyagin/hyper_resilient/README.md

 _Note that HyperSpace has some dependencies on previous scikit versions which are not compatible.
 These dependencies are fixed in my fork of the project at https://github.com/maxzvyagin/hyperspace_.

 To install SpaceRay, simply clone and run `pip install .` within the top level directory.
+Or, to install without cloning the repo, run `pip install git+https://github.com/maxzvyagin/spaceray/`.

 To see an example of how to use the tuning function, check out the `example` folder.